-Most oil and gas fields and discovered reserves are found on the Zhetybay step, a gently south dipping structural terrace north of the deeper Mangyshlak Basin.
+Most oil and gas fields are found on the Zhetybay step, a gently south dipping structural terrace north of the deeper Mangyshlak Basin.
 Originally a rift zone, the Zhetybay step was structurally inverted at the end of the Triassic by intense compression into a series of elongated, northwest-southeast-trending anticlines that form most of the traps.